-We helped Russian advocates work to end the captures of wild orcas and beluga whale, meant for a life of captivity and deprivation in aquariums in China and other destinations.
-Technically, the trade in wild live cetaceans is illegal in Russia.
-IMMP helped provide information and scientific arguments for the Russians conservationists for their legal complaint to Russian enforcement officials.
-Our efforts with those of our Russian friends were crowned with success when the Russian government announced in November that no permits would be issued for captures of orcas or beluga whales in 2019, and seemed to curtail all such future captures.
-We are still in discussions about the possible release of eleven orcas and 90 beluga whales now in sea pens that were illegally captured this past summer.
+We worked to end the captures of wild orcas and beluga whale, meant for a life of captivity and deprivation in aquariums in China and other destinations.
+Technically, the export trade in wild live cetaceans is illegal in Russia.
+The Russian government announced in November that no permits would be issued for captures of orcas or beluga whales in 2019, and seemed to curtail all such future captures.

 Big Win for Dolphin Safe Tuna Label!